Jerrywin666/VU-DETAIL.github.io/_posts/2018-10-18-IEEE-CPSCOM.md

 ---
 layout: post
-title: "[NEWS] [10/2018]Co-organize a special session on dependable cyber-physical system in IEEE International Conference on Cyber Physical and Social Computing (CPSCOM-2019).
+title: "[NEWS] [10/2018]Xun Jiao has co-organized a special session on dependable cyber-physical system in IEEE International Conference on Cyber Physical and Social Computing (CPSCOM-2019).
 Please consider submit!"
 date: 2018-10-18 14:29:50 -0500

 ---